 The short answer is: Yes, they can get high.
 But no, they do not enjoy it and you should not include them in your smoking sessions.

 Felines can get high but they won’t feel the same way you do when you’re high.
-For this reason, felines shouldn’t inhale marijuana smoke or eat marijuana-laced edibles.
+For this reason, felines shouldn’t inhale second-hand smoke or eat marijuana-laced edibles.
 But you might be surprised to learn that cats can have hemp and CBD.
 In fact, there are a lot of benefits!

 Can Cats Get High?